Why every couple should take a weekend break in Venice

 Beyond the shallow reason that we wanted to be able to say “when we were in Venice”, the culture addict in me always finds great things to do there.
 Even if you travel with children, there are many things you can do in Venice to keep them entertained.
 As a couple, however, we were drawn by la Serenissima due to its location (overnight direct train ride from Vienna), its size, and of course, its mystique.
 Truth is it’s impossible to cast aside a feeling of abandonment in Venice as if you surrender yourself to the canals and forget the world outside the city even exists.
 It is this unique impression of losing one’s firm footing that you should experience together with your loved one during your Venetian getaway.
 Whether it is by going on a gondola ride, getting lost in the multitude of narrow streets, navigating the crowds, or uncovering masks at the carnival, the city beautifully prompts you to stay true to the only things you have for sure: your true self and your partner.
 What can be more romantic than that?

 While there are other locations in Italy we would recommend for a honeymoon itinerary, it is for this otherworldly experience that we believe every couple should go on a weekend break to Venice.
+You could always splurge and spend three days in Venice as well.
 Below we will explain to you how to approach this city break to avoid the clichés and have a stay that will enrich your personal love story and create cherished life-long memories.

 What to read